dan-danache/hubitat/watchtower-app/README.md

 The application utilizes a fixed-size database, similar in design and purpose to an RRD (Round-Robin Database).
 This setup allows for high-resolution data (minutes per point) to gradually degrade into lower resolutions for long-term retention of historical data.

-The following time resolution are used:
+The following time resolution (distance between data points) are used:

 - **5 minutes**: Attribute value in the last 5 minutes
 - **1 hour**: Average attribute value over the last hour